Panasonic G90 vs S1R

-The Panasonic G90 has an intervalometer built-in.
+The Panasonic G90 and the Panasonic S1R both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The G90 writes its imaging data to SDXC cards, while the S1R uses SDHC or XQD cards.
 The S1R features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G90 only has one slot.
 Moreover, both cameras support UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-G90 and Panasonic Lumix DC-S1R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Olympus E-M5 III||Y||stereo||mono||Y||-||micro||2.0||Y||-||Y|

 Studio photographers will appreciate that the Panasonic S1R (unlike the G90) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.